cloudinary/frontend-frameworks/DOCS.README.md

 This is the home of our Javascript frontend SDKs:
 <br />

-- [@cloudinary/html](https://www.npmjs.com/package/@cloudinary/html) - The HTML SDK used to render an html image element.
+- [@cloudinary/html](https://www.npmjs.com/package/@cloudinary/html) - The HTML SDK used to render an HTML image element.
 - [@cloudinary/react](https://www.npmjs.com/package/@cloudinary/react) - The React SDK used to render an image component.